California Hamster Association

 What shouldn't I feed my hamster?

 One food that we have to speak against in particular is one that is extremely popular--and that is Oxbow.
 It is currently used, recommend, and sold at Petsmart.
 It uses hay as the main ingredient, which is something hamsters simply get no nutrition from.
 If you examine the criteria, it only offers 14% protein!
-Tekled, by comparison, offers 18% in the 2018 formula and 22% in its 8640 formula.
-Hamsters can starve to death from that kind of malnutrition.
-For this, and several other reasons that we cannot discuss publicly, we strongly, STRONGLY discourage feeding Oxbow.
+Teklad, by comparison, offers 18% in the 2018 formula and 22% in its 8640 formula.
+Because the food is hay based, most of the nutrients that are in Oxbow pass right through the body without being absorbed.
+This leads to malnutrition, and ultimately, to death by starvation.
+For this, and several other private reasons, we strongly, STRONGLY discourage feeding Oxbow.

 It's really very difficult for us to recommend feeding any pet store food.
 Small animal formulas are simply not regulated well enough.
 While we suggest feeding blocks, the only ones available in stores is the Kaytee Forti-Diet, which we personally don't feel is all that great.
 There are small, colored pieces added and the ingredients are iffy in terms of their nutritional value.
 In the same breath, we cannot recommend any seed mixes as a staple diet for the reasons mentioned above.
 They also tend to be much, much lower in protein.
 Seed mixes can be given as a treat and to enrich the diet, however.
 Just be sure to purchase a simple mix without extra goodies such as dried fruits.
 (See our tip section for a fun suggestion!)